To be eligible for a Windmill microloan, you must:

 Unfortunately, we are not able to offer a loan if you are an international student, live-in caregiver, refugee claimant, or temporary foreign worker.

 You must be living in Canada to be eligible for our program.
-Unfortunately we are not able to accept applications from residents of Quebec at this time.
+Note that we are now able to lend in Quebec, so we can work with you anywhere in Canada, regardless of which province or territory you live in.

 Intend to work in the same field you had before landing in Canada.